elixir-europe/MARS/mars-cli/README.md

 ### Options

-`--investigation-is-root`: By default this flag is set to false, maening the ISA-JSON should have the `investigation` key at the root level.
+`--investigation-is-root`: By default this flag is set to false, meaning the ISA-JSON should have the `investigation` key at the root level.
 In case the root level __IS__ the investigation (`investigation` level is omitted), you need set the flag `--investigation-is-root` to `True` in order to validate the ISA-JSON.

 ```sh
 mars-cli validate-isa-json my-isa-investigation.json